onomondo/nrf-softsim/docs/architecture.md

 [onomondo-uicc](https://github.com/onomondo/onomondo-uicc), vendored as a submodule.
-This repository is the nRF91 port: the modem transport plus implementations of the four port interfaces (storage, crypto, memory, logging) on Zephyr and TF-M. Replace that bottom layer and the SIM core runs elsewhere — which is what the submodule's host/PC build does.
+This repository is the nRF91 port: the modem transport plus implementations of the four port interfaces (storage, crypto, memory, logging) on Zephyr and TF-M. Replace that bottom layer and the SIM core runs elsewhere.

 ## Request lifecycle